rfo909/RForth/README.md

 enforced in the Interpreter.

 There is also a check against the HERE value, preventing any memory access above it.
 This means data has to be allot'ed before use.
-This meant I had to use a static compile buffer between the PROTECT and the end of allocated memory (HERE).
-This in turn led me to make code relocatable, because once a word is compiled, the code to be copied to permanent storage created with allot, and without internal jumps going wild.
+I decided to keep using a fixed compile buffer which is statically allocated after the PROTECT tag.

+This in turn led me to
+make code relocatable, because once a word is compiled, the code to be copied to permanent storage created with allot.
+This meant internal jumps could not be absolute.
 So I created two conditional relative offset jumps, moving forward or backward, since the base code works only with unsigned values.